rodricios/rodricios.github.io/posts/solving_the_data_extraction_problem.md

 ### More related work

 Most work in tabular data extraction focuses mainly on HTML ``<table>`` extraction and processing.
-For instance, some tables have column of only numerical values.
+For instance, some tables have columns of only numerical values.
 A proper "processing" step would make note of that column's datatype (and possibly coerce the datatype in code).